sufiyan-ahmed/octotools/README.md

 - [ ] Add support for vLLM LLM (to support custom models, in progress)
 - [ ] Add support for litellm LLM (to support API models)

 **TBD**: We're excited to collaborate with the community to expand OctoTools to more tools, domains, and beyond!
-Join our [Discord](https://discord.gg/kgUXdZHgNG) (the link may expire) or reach out to [Pan Lu](https://lupantech.github.io/) to get started!
+Join our [Slack](https://join.slack.com/t/octotools/shared_invite/zt-3485ikfas-zMTbFbuodJmET~R6KXHEGw) or reach out to [Pan Lu](https://lupantech.github.io/) to get started!

 ## Get Started